This article attempts to clarify definitions for common terms used in Google Analytics.

 You can backup your Google Analytics data by keeping a copy of the hits sent to Google.
 There are many good reasons to do this, as explained here: backup your Google Analytics data

 - A pageview is recorded every time a page is viewed.
 Or, more technically, a pageview is recorded every time the Google Analytics pageview tracking method is executed.
-When a visitor hits the back button, a pageview is recorded.
+When a user hits the back button, a pageview is recorded.
 When a visitor hits refresh, a pageview is recorded.
 Every time a page is opened in the browser, regardless of whether it has been cached, a pageview is recorded.
 (Of course this assumes the tracking code is on the page in question.)

 - A visit with one pageview.
 It doesn’t matter how long the visitor was on the page or how they left.
 Technically, it’s a visit with only one interaction.